Student Dress Code Revisions

 - All pants must fit around the waist and be properly fastened.

 - Clothing carrying advertisement of alcohol and/or tobacco products, obscene or suggestive materials are prohibited.
-Also, clothing that have words or pictures that put-down, make fun of, or ridicule school, school authorities or other individuals are not appropriate.
+Also, clothing that has words or pictures that put-down, make fun of, or ridicule school, school authorities or other individuals are not appropriate.

 - Coats or other outside apparel may not be worn in the classroom.

-- Hats, bandanas, and sweatbands on the head are not to be worn inside the building during school hours.
+- Hats, bandanas, hoods, and sweatbands on the head are not to be worn inside the building during school hours.

 - Students may not wear inappropriate paraphernalia such as chains, handcuffs, etc. from their belts, around their necks, arms or legs that would distract from the educational process.